Hans Motz

 Hans Motz (1 October 1909 – 6 August 1987) is known for his pioneering work at Stanford University on undulators which led to the development of the wiggler and the free-electron laser.

 Hans Motz was born in Vienna, and died in Oxford, England.
-He was survived by his widow Lotte Motz, his daughter Anna Motz, and his protégé of many years, George Purdy.
+He was survived by his widow Lotte Motz, his daughter Anna Motz, and his protégé of many years, George B. Purdy.